 Yoga means cosmic union and Yoga Practice aims at clearing and aligning a human to its pure, potent, conscious and mature form.
 Being aware without conditioned perception.
 In short, Yoga is Self-Realisation.

-Rivalry, envy, gossiping and backstabbing amongst women (teenagers and adults alike) are a complex ‘female betrayal’ phenomenon, and I’d like to share some key dynamics to raise awareness.
+Rivalry, envy, gossiping and backstabbing amongst women – teenagers and adults alike – are a complex ‘female betrayal’ phenomenon, and I’d like to share some information on key dynamics to raise awareness.

-Manipulative and regressive behaviour amongst women can always be tracked back to their emotional wounding during childhood.
+Manipulative behaviour amongst women can always be tracked back to their emotional wounding during childhood.
 Yes, that is nothing new, and you have probably heard this before.
-AND YET, still not many women are willing to review and shed light on their past, feel it, and therewith heal it.
+AND YET, still not many women are willing to open up to that self-awareness, review and shed light on their past, feel it, and therewith heal it.
 Continue reading